developer-zebra/developer-zebra-site/src/oemconfig/1-0/mc/index.md

 #### The following rules apply to Transaction Steps:

 - Any number of MCs can be included in a single step, but each MC may be used exactly once in any individual Step.
-- If an individual MC is required more than once in a *Transaction*, it must be added a separate Step each time it is required.
+- If an individual MC is required more than once in a *Transaction*, it must be added in a separate Step each time it is required.
 - Multiple Actions or configurations of different types can be defined as part of a single *Transaction Step*, but you CANNOT directly control the order or execution within a *Transaction Step*.
 - OemConfig will execute multiple Actions and configurations defined within a *Transaction Step* in an order that it determines will ensure that everything is executed successfully.
 - If you need to control the order of execution of various Actions or configurations, placed in different *Transaction Steps* and order the *Transaction Steps* within the *Transaction* as needed.